History

 Though competitively positioned for the needs of tomorrow's workplace, the Tippah County community is proud of its southern heritage and tradition.

-Tippah County has earned distinction as one of the ten original counties formed from the Chickasaw Session of 1832.
-Before this time, the Chickasaws occupied and controlled the area despite Mississippi's statehood in 1817.
-In the late 1700's and early 1800's, the Indians had several large towns along the Natchez Trace and traded considerably with the English and the Americans.
-In fact, large numbers of artifacts have been found in the county, and the county has rare unspoiled fossil finds found in only one other site in the United States.
+Tippah County was one of the ten original counties formed from the Chickasaw Cession of 1832.
+Before this time, the Chickasaws occupied and controlled the area despite Mississippi’s statehood in 1817.
+In the late 1700s and early 1800s, the Chickasaw Indians had several large towns along the Natchez Trace and traded with the English and the Americans.
+Large numbers of artifacts have been found in the county.
+In addition, the county has rare, unspoiled fossils found at only one other site in the United States.
+Tippah County is believed to have been named after a beautiful Chickasaw Indian princess.

-Ripley, the county seat, was named in honor of General Eleazor Wheelock Ripley, a Congressional Medal holder and War of 1812 hero.
-As is typical of many early southern settlements, Ripley was built in the form of a square with a courthouse as its center.
-Interestingly, court was first held in a log cabin on the Northeast corner of Ripley's square until a brick courthouse was erected in 1838.
+Ripley, the county seat, was named in honor of General Eleazer Wheelock Ripley, a Congressional Gold Medal holder and War of 1812 hero.
+As is typical of many early southern settlements, Ripley was built in the form of a square with a courthouse at its center.
+Court was first held in a log cabin on the northeast corner of Ripley’s square until a brick courthouse was erected in 1838.

-During the Civil War, Tippah County furnished large numbers of troops and military leadership for the Confederate Army.
-The 2nd Mississippi fought at Manassas in Virginia in 1861 and the 3rd Mississippi fought at Fort Donelson.
-The 7th Mississippi was formed and served with General Bedford Forrest.
-That same year, the courthouse was burned by Federal troops, though many valuable records were preserved and hidden for over two years until the wars completion.
-The present-day courthouse was built in 1970.
+During the Civil War, Tippah County sent a large numbers of soldiers and military leaders for the Confederate Army.
+The 2nd Mississippi fought at Manassas, Virginia in 1861 and the 3rd Mississippi fought at Fort Donelson, Tennessee.
+The 7th Mississippi was formed and served with General Nathan Bedford Forrest.
+On July 3, 1864, a skirmish known as the Battle of Whitten Branch occurred just northwest of town.
+Afterwards, the courthouse was burned by Union troops.
+However, many valuable records were first removed from the courthouse, hidden, and preserved for over two years until the war ended.
+The present-day courthouse was built in 1870 and renovated in 1928.

-Several notable persons have Tippah County connections, including author John Grisham; opera and movie star Ruby Elzy; the father of bluegrass music Bill Monroe; journalist Bill Street and Col. William Falkner, an author and the great-grandfather of Nobel Prize winner William Faulkner, who also lived in Ripley as a child.
+Several notable persons have Tippah County connections, including author John Grisham; opera and movie star Ruby Elzy; the father of bluegrass music Bill Monroe; journalist Bill Street and Col. William Falkner, famed author of The White Rose of Memphis and the great-grandfather of Nobel Prize winner William Faulkner, who lived in Ripley as a child.